johnpaulbalagolan/lr-wiki/Contributing-to-the-Learning-Registry.md

 * by fixing/augmenting/improving the LR core code itself
 * modules and extensions for existing systems integration or features not defined by the Technical Specification

-We will provide an overview of both methods, as well as guide you on how to best sync with our current workflow.
+We will provide an overview of the former methods, as well as guide you on how to best sync with our current workflow.
+If you have a module/extension for the LR, or for integration with another software platform, please check out our [Community Projects Page](Community-Projects) for more information.

 ## LR Core